 Words that changed Raymond’s life

-Through counselling and a support group my husband faced the past and started to move forward.
-After reading a book , A Missing Peace, written by another Vietnam veteran, he considered taking a trip back to Vietnam and after much thought and prayer, signed up, although we were both apprehensive.
+Through counseling and a support group, my husband faced the past and started to move forward.
+After reading a book, A Missing Peace, written by another Vietnam veteran, he considered taking a trip back to Vietnam and after much thought and prayer, signed up, although we were both apprehensive.

-He chose to travel with Vets with a Mission , VWAM, a faith-based non-profit organization whose mission is “reconciliation” between former enemies in the Vietnam war, and also within the veterans’ themselves.
+He chose to travel with Vets with a Mission, VWAM, a faith-based non-profit organization whose mission was “reconciliation” between former enemies in the Vietnam War, and also within the veterans themselves.
+(VWAM is now inactive.
+A partner organization, Medical Outreach of America, does similar work in Vietnam. )

-By touring the country and meeting Vietnamese people in peacetime, Raymond began moving past the painful memories and creating a new history.
-He found a country still suffering from the after effects of many years of war, and found a new purpose for his life- to help the very country that had caused us so much pain.
+Raymond began moving past the painful memories and creating a new history by touring the country and meeting Vietnamese people in peacetime.
+He found a country still suffering from the aftereffects of many years of war, and found a new purpose for his life- to help the country that had caused us so much pain.

 Raymond making friends and having fun with some Vietnamese boys

-That trip led to another, and another, and another- thirteen trips serving on volunteer teams to Vietnam with VWAM.
-He served by teaching the computer technology he spent years learning and mentored Vietnamese professionals as they developed skills like his.
+That trip led to another – thirteen trips serving on volunteer teams to Vietnam with VWAM.
+He served by teaching computer technology he spent years learning and mentoring Vietnamese professionals as they developed skills like his.

 Raymond found “reconciliation” for himself and we experienced it in our marriage.
 It was a process and still is.